DJ in English

 We seek to secure respect for press freedom as well as optimum working conditions for our members, their rights as authors, and their opportunities for skills enhancement.
 We seek to encourage the media and communication sectors to actively promote openness and dialogue in society.

-We do this by optimising the quality of jobs and professions within the field of media and communication and by actively contributing to national and international debates on freedom of the press.
+We do this by optimising the quality of jobs and professions within the field of media and communication along with actively contributing to national and international debates on freedom of the press.
 Our activities rely on membership fees, as we are independent of party-political interests.

 International work and safety

-Although Denmark is a small country, the Danish Union of Journalists is one of the main contributors to the international safety of journalists’ work.
+Although Denmark is a small country, the Danish Union of Journalists - Media & Communications is one of the main contributors to the international safety of journalists’ work.
 The union’s various specialised groups, employee associations and geographical districts donate €60-70,000 every year to the DJ Safety Fund, administered by International Media Support.

-The international involvement of the Danish Union of Journalists primarily takes place via the International Federation of Journalists and the European Federation of Journalists.
-However, we are also active at the Nordic level as part of the Nordic Federation of Journalists – a network-facilitating hub for knowledge exchange, problem-solving and coordination between journalist unions in the Nordic countries.
+The Danish Union of Journalists - Media & Communications are an active part of the Nordic Federation of Journalists – a network-facilitating hub for knowledge exchange, problem-solving and coordination between journalist unions in the Nordic countries.

 Freedom of the press

-The Danish Union of Journalists believes that strong membership democracy is the best way to ensure a strong and relevant trade union with a close relationship to its members.
+The Danish Union of Journalists - Media & Communications believes that strong membership democracy is the best way to ensure a strong and relevant trade union with a close relationship to its members.

 Consequently, the 15 members of the central board are elected from and by members at our meeting of delegates, which takes place every second year.
 Several hundred members attend the meeting, and the members of the central board are elected from across the organisation.